Who is at Fault?

 When insurance adjusters look at fault, they are really looking at the legal concept of negligence.

-Negligence is a “tort,” which is defined as a civil wrong.
-When someone “wrongs” you (hits your car), then committed a civil wrong against you.
-This means that you can take them to a civil court seek remedies.
+Negligence is a “tort”, which is defined as a civil wrong.
+When someone “wrongs” you (hits your car), then that someone committed a civil wrong against you.
+This means that you can take them to a civil court to seek remedies.

-When dealing with car accidents, we are assuming that no one tried or intended the wreck.
+When dealing with car accidents, we are assuming that no one tried or intended to cause a collision or a wreck.
 If the accident was caused by an intentional hit, the analysis would fall outside the realm of negligence.
-It would still be a civil wrong, but it would be called “An Intentional Tort”.
+It would still be a civil wrong, but it would be called “An Intentional Tort” - of course, if it is “intentional” then it is not an “accident.”

-Assault, battery, intentional infliction of emotional distress, trespass, false imprisonment, and conversion are all intentional torts.
+Assault, battery, intentional infliction of emotional distress, trespassing, false imprisonment, and conversion are all intentional torts.
 They can also fall within the realm of criminal law.

-If you can show that the accident was intentional, the responsible person can go to jail for assault (criminal assault) and be suit in civil court for money damages (intentional tort of assault).
+If you can show (prove to a court of law) that the accident was intentional, the responsible person can go to jail for assault (criminal assault) and be sued in civil court for money damages (intentional tort of assault).

 Most car accidents fall within in the tort of negligence.
-By law (United States Supreme Court decisions), in order to prove someone negligent there are certain elements that must show by preponderance of the evidence (more likely than not).
+By law (United States Supreme Court decisions), in order to prove someone negligent, there are certain elements that must be shown by preponderance of the evidence (more likely than not).

 Those elements are: